lake-wg/edhoc/draft-ietf-lake-edhoc.md

 2. Retrieve the protocol state according to the message correlation provided by the transport, see {{transport}}.
 If there is no protocol state, in the case of message_1, a new protocol state is created.
 The Responder endpoint needs to make use of available Denial-of-Service mitigation ({{dos}}).

-3. If the message received is an error message, then process it according to {{error}}, else process as the expected next message according to the protocol state.
+3. If the message received is an error message, then process it according to {{error}}, else process it as the expected next message according to the protocol state.

 If the processing fails for some reason then, typically, an error message is sent, the protocol is discontinued, and the protocol state erased.
 Further details are provided in the following subsections and in {{error}}.